unicef-polymer/etools-ajax/README.md

 The `<etools-ajax>` is a complete new element based on the `EtoolsAjaxRequestMixin`.

 ### Set Authorization Header
-Set `window.EtoolsAjaxConfig.JWTStorageKey` in your application.
+Set `window.JWTStorageKey` in your application.

 ### Data caching requirements